The Bankrate promise

 How to choose between LendingClub and Upstart

-You should base your decision on your credit score plus how much of your current auto loan you have left to pay.
+How much auto loan do you have left to pay?
 If it’s a smaller amount, then LendingClub will be your choice.
 For larger loans, both LendingClub and Upstart have similar products — though Upstart caters to borrowers with lower credit scores.

 Choose LendingClub for lower rates

 Its general requirements are also more relaxed than many lenders.
 Most will not refinance vehicles with more than 100,000 miles, but LendingClub accepts vehicles with up to 120,000 miles.
-And while that’s lower than Upstart’s mileage cutoff, it also approves smaller loans.
-Bigger lenders like Bank of America require you to refinance at least $7,500, and Upstart requires you to finance at least $9,000.
+While that’s lower than Upstart’s mileage cutoff, LendingClub approves smaller loans.
+Bigger lenders like Bank of America often set higher minimums, and Upstart requires you to finance at least $9,000.

 Because of this, LendingClub should be your choice if you don’t have much left to repay on your current auto loan.